 In the show Love on the Spectrum, one of the show’s cast, Olivia, says stimming is “…a massive build-up, with a pleasant release” (Episode 4).

 What should be done about autistic stimming?

-Many autistic self-advocates have shared that being told to stop stimming is very damaging.
-Stimming can be intrinsic to the autistic and to expect them to change part of themselves because it makes us more comfortable is just wrong.
+Many autistic self-advocates share that being told to stop stimming is very damaging.
+Stimming is intrinsic to the autistic and to expect them to change part of themselves because it makes us more comfortable is just wrong.

 No one is telling a neurotypical kid to stop playing with their hair or to stop drumming their fingers on their leg.
 The same rules should apply for autistics.

-There are times however, when stimming can be dangerous or disruptive to the autistic’s quality of life.
-For example, some people will injure themselves or others while stimming.
-If a stim is interrupting the autistic from engaging in activities that they need to do (like sit in a chair to learn) then alternative stims should be found.
-A BCBA would work with the family to identify the function of the stimming behaviour and would find replacements.
-An OT might suggest a sensory diet, if the stimming serves a sensory function.
+Stimming is usually harmless.
+There are times however when stimming is dangerous or disruptive to the autistic person’s quality of life.
+For example, some people injure themselves or others while stimming.
+This can sometimes be seen in the form of headbanging or excessively rubbing or scratching skin.
+Also, if a stim is interrupting them from engaging in activities that they need to do (like sitting in a chair to learn) then alternative stims should be found.
+A BCBA works with the family to identify the function of the stimming behaviour and finds replacements.
+An Occupational Therapist might suggest a sensory diet if the stimming serves a sensory function.